SchneemannDavid/clustering_project/README.md

 ### Conclusion

-#### Summary [EDIT]
+#### Summary

-In seeking solutions to more accurately predict home value for Zillow, we have explored a multiplicity of factors in the dataset that affect home value.
-We have shown that some potential primary drivers of home value are :
+In seeking solutions to more accurately predict log error for Zillow, we have explored a multiplicity of factors in the dataset that affect log error.
+We have shown that some potential primary drivers of log error are :

 - The number of bedrooms in a home
 - The number of bathrooms in a home